Validark/Kiawee/README.md

 # Kiawee
-Kiawee is an implementation of the Wave Function Collapse algorithm in Roblox
+Kiawee is an implementation of the Wave Function Collapse algorithm in Roblox by [@Xuleos](https://github.com/Xuleos)

 ### Installation